top of page

 • If you're traveling with someone, make sure they have space for all of your stuff and you coordinate on when to make stops for last minute gear or food.

 • Be prepared to thoroughly clean your vehicle, both inside and outside, when you return.
-The corrosive dust will get into any nooks and crannies exposed into the elements or your dusty body.
+The corrosive dust will get into any nooks and crannies exposed to the elements.
 Covering your vehicle with sheets or keeping it under a shade structure can help reduce buildup on the outside, and keeping the door closed as much as possible can help reduce the amount of dust inside your car.

 The Burner Express